Dovis01/Dovis01/README.md

 ![](./src/header_.png)
 # Bio:
 ### Hi, welcome to my github👋.
 I am Shijin or just call me Doven.
-Now I am studying  for Msc Adv Computing at Imperial College London.
+Now I am studying for MSc Adv Computing at Imperial College London.
 If you have any questions, welcome to contact me (zsj1364226740@gmail.com).

-### This is my personal blog -> https://dovis01.github.io/.
-Welcome to explore it.
 Thanks! 🙌🙌

 ### 🛠 &nbsp;Tech Stack